-The purpose of the Records Management Policy is to establish a framework for the creation, maintenance, storage, use and disposal of SOAS records, to support continuous improvement in its core activities of teaching and research, to provide evidence of corporate governance, and to facilitate compliance with statutory requirements.
+The purpose of the Records Management Policy is to establish a framework for the creation, maintenance, storage, use and disposal of SOAS records to:

-2.1 This policy applies to all SOAS staff.
+- This policy applies to all SOAS staff.
 It will also apply to all contractors engaged to work within the School.
-Excepting where the terms of funding contradict it, this policy will also apply to all records of research carried out by staff of SOAS.
+Excepting where the terms of funding contradict it, this policy will also apply to all records of research carried out by staff of SOAS

-2.2 The policy covers all records created in the course of SOAS business and activities.
-A record is recorded information, in any form (it may be an electronic file or e-mail, or a paper document), created or received by SOAS or individual members of staff to support and show evidence of the School’s activities.
-More detailed definitions of a record and other related terms are provided in Annex A.
+- The policy covers all records created in the course of SOAS business and activities.
+A record is recorded information, in any form (e.g.an electronic file or e-mail, a database record or a paper document), created or received by SOAS or individual members of staff to support and show evidence of the School’s activities.
+More detailed definitions of a record and other related terms are provided in appendix A

-The records of SOAS are its corporate memory, and are necessary for good corporate governance, to be accountable, to comply with legal requirements, to provide evidence of decisions and actions, and to provide information for future decision-making.
-All records created in the course of working for SOAS are the property of the School.
-Managing and using records effectively will ensure that SOAS gains the maximum benefit from them.
+The records of SOAS are its corporate memory, and are necessary for good corporate governance, to be accountable, to comply with legal requirements, to provide evidence of decisions and actions, and to provide information for current and future decision-making.
+All records created in the course of working for SOAS are the property of the School and therefore need to be managed in line with this Policy.
+Managing and using records effectively and efficiently will ensure that SOAS gains the maximum benefit from them.